An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 There are many variations of most of those Italian names that originated in the medieval era.
 Some of these come from regional differences, like the tradition of ending northern names in "o" and southern names in "i".
 Others come from inaccuracies in the recording process, which were extremely common in the eras before dictionaries standardized spelling.
 Some of the spelling variations of Colina are Cola, Coli, Colao, De Cola, Di Cola, Colella, Colelli, Culella, Coletta, Coletti, Culletta, Culle, Colitta, Colini, Colino, Coluccia, Coluccio, Colucci, Coluccello, Colucciello, Colussi, Colusso, Colaucci, Colaussi, Colauzzi, Colecchia, Colicchia, Colicchio, Culicchia, Culicchi, Colizza, Colizzi, Colotti, Colutta, Culotta, Cullotta, Cull, Colazzo, Colaci, Colace, Colacino, Colacione, Colardo, Colasio, Colosi, Colazza, Colaizzi, Colacicchi, Colato and many more.

-First found in at the city of Lecce in the 14th century, where Francesco Colaci was an architect.
+First found in at Lecce, the historic city in southern Italy, the capital of the province of Lecce and a port city located on the southern tip of the Italian peninsula in the 14th century, where Francesco Colaci was an architect.

 This web page shows only a small excerpt of our Colina research.
 More information is included under the topic Early Colina History in all our PDF Extended History products.

 Another 227 words(16 lines of text) are included under the topic Early Colina Notables in all our PDF Extended History products.

 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Colina: